Easy Fruit Salad

 - Bananas (add these right before serving so they don’t turn brown!)

-- Prepare fruit – Wash the fruit and chop it up if you need to and then add it to a large mixing bowl
+- Wash the fruit and chop it up into evenly sized pieces, then add it to a large mixing bowl.

-- Make dressing – Sprinkle the pudding mixture and extracts over the fruit
+- Sprinkle the pudding mixture and extracts over the fruit and then stir gently to combine.

-- Refrigerate – You want to refrigerate this for a few hours to create that delicious glaze on the fruit!
+- Refrigerate this for a few hours to create that delicious glaze on the fruit!

-Can it be made a day ahead of time?
+Can fruit salad be made a day ahead of time?

 This one surely can!
 In fact, you want to make it at least a few hours ahead of time because the juices from the fruit mix with the vanilla pudding mix and create a delicious glaze on the fruit!